MarcelCosta79/unraid_plex_ssd_backup/README.md

 The following is the steps the script goes through to backup Plex.
 1. Plex docker is stopped
 2. Wait for 30 seconds then check if the docker is stopped
-3. If the container is stopped, start rsync.
-It'll clone the plex data into appdata original folder for an instant recovery in case of drive failure.
+3. If the container is stopped, starts rsync.
+It'll clone the plex folder into appdata original folder for an instant recovery in case of drive failure.
    If not, attempt to stop the constainer up to 5 times
    If that fails, the script exits with status 1 and pushes a warning to the Unraid GUI
 4. Once the rsync has finished, start the Plex docker again.